Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Construction

 In general, there are three edge length combinations for triangles.
 See Figure \ref{triangle}.
 All three combinations are suitable for tiling the sphere.
 In all the tiling pictures, we indicate the edge lengths $a,b,c$ by normal, thick, and dashed lines.
 In this section, we draw triangular tiling pictures without indicating the angles.
 The reader can fill the angles by referring to Figure \ref{triangle}.

 For quadrilaterals, there are four edge length combinations that are suitable for tiling the sphere.
-See Lemma \ref{edge_combo} and Figure \ref{quad}.
+See Figure \ref{quad} and Lemma \ref{edge_combo}.
 The quadrilateral with the edge combination $a^2bc$ is the most {\em general} among the four.
 Moreover, the rhombus is exactly the equilateral quadrilateral.

 In this section, we also draw quadrilateral tiling pictures without indicating the angles.
 For general quadrilateral tilings and kite tilings, the reader can fill the angles by referring to Figure \ref{quad}.
 For almost equilateral quadrilateral tilings, however, we need to know the orientation of $\alpha\to\beta\to\gamma\to\delta$ in order to fill the angles.
-Our convention is that tiles without indication have the counterclockwise orientation, and tiles with ``-'' indication have the clockwise orientation.
+Our convention is that tiles without indication have the counterclockwise orientation, and tiles with ``$-$'' indication have the clockwise orientation.
 See the first and second of Figure \ref{quad_angle}.
 For rhombus tilings, we use $\bullet$ to indicate the $\beta$ angle.
 See the third of Figure \ref{quad_angle}.

 The general triangle has several symmetries, such as exchanging $(\alpha,b)$ with $(\beta,c)$.
 The general quadrilateral has the symmetry of exchanging $(\beta,b)$ with $(\delta,c)$.
 The kite has the symmetry of exchanging $(\alpha,a)$ with $(\gamma,b)$.
 The almost equilateral quadrilateral has the symmetry of exchanging $(\alpha,\delta)$ with $(\beta,\gamma)$.
 The rhombus has the symmetry of exchanging $\alpha$ with $\beta$.
 If one tiling can be obtained from the other by an exchange symmetry, then we consider two tilings to be the same.
 When we say ``up to symmetry'', we mean up to one of the exchange symmetries above.